evan-l-munson/saotd/README.md

       - `Number.Topics` determines the optimal number of Latent topics within a dataframe by tuning the Latent Dirichlet Allocation (LDA) model parameters.
-Uses the `ldatuning` package and outputs an ldatuning plot. **This process can be a time consuming depending on the size of the dataframe.**
+Uses the `ldatuning` package and outputs an ldatuning plot. **This process can be time consuming depending on the size of the dataframe.**
       - `Tweet.Topics` determines the Latent topics within a dataframe by using Latent Dirichlet Allocation (LDA) model parameters.
         Uses the `ldatuning` package and outputs an ldatuning plot.
-        Prepares tweet text, creates DTM, conducts LDA, display data terms associated with each topic.
+        Prepares Tweet text, creates DTM, conducts LDA, display data terms associated with each topic.

   - Sentiment Calculation